marcglasberg/SameAppDifferentTech/MobileAppFlutterRedux/README.md

 * It helps you learn **Redux state management for Flutter**.

-* If you're already familiar Redux for Flutter, it provides you with a consistent reference point for you to <a href='https://github.com/marcglasberg/SameAppDifferentTech'>learn other technologies</a> by comparing them through applications that are functionally identical.
+* If you're already familiar with Redux for Flutter, it provides you with a consistent reference point for you to <a href='https://github.com/marcglasberg/SameAppDifferentTech'>learn other technologies</a> by comparing them through applications that are functionally identical.